-Russian Space Forces is scheduled to launch a Soyuz 2.1B rocket as part of the mission.
-The launch window for the mission is on 03/31/2021 UTC (UNCONFIRMED) from Plesetsk Cosmodrome, Russian Federation.
+Russian Space Forces is scheduled to launch a Soyuz 2.1b/Fregat rocket as part of the Glonass-K1 No. 18 mission.
+The launch is scheduled on 03/31/2024 00:00 UTC for the Navigation mission launching from Plesetsk Cosmodrome, Russian Federation.
+The status of the launch is Date/Time TBD.
 Don’t miss this exciting rocket launch!
-Watch the launch video of the Soyuz 2.1B and experience the excitement for yourself.
+Watch the launch video of the Soyuz 2.1b/Fregat and experience the excitement for yourself.

 Soyuz-2, GRAU index 14A14, is the collective designation for the 21st-century version of the Russian Soyuz rocket.
 In its basic form, it is a three-stage carrier rocket for placing payloads into low Earth orbit.
 The first-stage boosters and two core stages feature uprated engines with improved injection systems, compared to the previous versions of the Soyuz.
 Digital flight control and telemetry systems allow the rocket to be launched from a fixed launch platform, whereas the launch platforms for earlier Soyuz rockets had to be rotated as the rocket could not perform a roll to change its heading in flight.